Six Flags Roller Coaster Death

 Contact Our Attorneys

 If you have been injured at an amusement park or you have lost a loved one in a situation similar to the Six Flags roller coaster death, contact our office today.
-At the Georgia Injury Attorney Group, we can work to determine if you are eligible to pursue a claim and on what grounds you may file a lawsuit.
+At Attorney Group for Georgia, we can work to determine if you are eligible to pursue a claim and on what grounds you may file a lawsuit.
 We can help to get you compensated for your injuries or the wrongful death of a loved one; you may be entitled to receive damages for injuries, medical bills, funeral expenses and lost wages.